 This page describes how Cloud SQL uses self-managed Secure Socket Layer (SSL)/Transport Layer Security(TLS) certificates to securely connect to Cloud SQL instances.

 Cloud SQL supports connecting to an instance using the Transport Layer Security (SSL/TLS) protocol.
 Data in transit inside a physical boundary controlled by or on behalf of Google is generally authenticated but might not be encrypted by default.
-If you connect to an instance using its public IP address, you should use SSL/TLS certificates, so the data is secure during transmission.
+If you connect to an instance using its public IP address, use SSL/TLS certificates, so the data is secure during transmission.
 SSL/TLS is the standard protocol for encryption of data sent over the internet.
 If your data isn't encrypted, anyone can examine your packets and read confidential information.

 A server Certificate Authority (CA) certificate is required in SSL connections.
 Cloud SQL creates a server certificate automatically when you create your instance.
 As long as the server certificate is valid, you do not need to actively manage your server certificate.
 However, the certificate has an expiration date of 10 years; after that date, it is no longer valid, and clients are not able to establish a secure connection to your instance using that certificate.
 You can also manually create a new one.